neatodev/InstallDebloater/templates/SHADOW_OF_MORDOR/README.md

 ## Usage

-First, open MAX_PAYNE_3.ini with a text editor and add the complete filepath to your game root folder (example: C:\Steam\steamapps\common\Shadow of Mordor).
+First, open SHADOW_OF_MORDOR.ini with a text editor and add the complete filepath to your game root folder (example: C:\Steam\steamapps\common\Shadow of Mordor).

 For both commandline and batch methods, use the following syntax: